Rosemary Dempsey

-Rosemary Dempsey, a noted American activist, has served many roles in second wave feminism, civil rights movements, and anti-war protests.
+Rosemary Dempsey is an American activist who has served many roles in second wave feminism, civil rights movements, and anti-war protests.
 Her most notable positions were Vice President for Action of the National Organization for Women starting in 1990 and Director for the Center for Reproductive Law and Policy.

 Education and early activism

 Dempsey earned her B.A in sociology from the College of New Rochelle in 1967, which was a private, all women's Catholic college.
 It is known as the first Catholic women's college in New York State when it was founded in 1904.
 In the Fall of 2016, the College of New Rochelle admitted men for the first time.
 Later she earned her Juris Doctor from Rutgers University Law School.
 As a young student, she began her activist career speaking out during the civil rights movement in the 1960s and participating in anti-war protests.